ZuurLabRep/ms_code_vanderleun_traets_singlecell_IMCISION/README.md

 ### Stucture code
 1. Code related to the annotation of the immune cells using the **Metacell** R package (Baran et al. 2019) can be found in the **code/preprocessing** folder.
 Specifcally, `1.separate_objects.R`, `2.hn_full_dataset_merging.R` and `3.hn_metacell_generation_coley.R`.
-2. Code related to reproducing the analysis and figures can be found in the **code/figures** folder.
+2. Code related to reproducing the analysis and figures can be found in the **code/figures** folder, structured by individual figure.
 3. Code related to the preprocessing of the Kurten et al. (Kürten et al. 2021) can be found in the **code/preprocessing** folder, `1.kurten_metacell_generation.R`

 ### Data